How to make dandelion art triptych

 To achieve the aged effect was fairly easy and you can apply as little or as much effect as you want.
 Use an old paintbrush and thick acrylic craft paint (preferably black) and paint over the areas to be aged.
 You need to get the brush into all the little dips for best effect.

-Working quickly before the paint dries, wipe over the surface with a dry cloth, not wet, not damp but dry.
+Working quickly before the paint dries, wipe over the surface with a dry cloth, not wet, not damp - it must be dry.

 Here are the panels after spraying.
 I repeated the complete painting process with black craft paint once again to get the aged effect.